elijahfaith/GITHUB_Clone/README.md

 ![Screenshot (85)](https://github.com/user-attachments/assets/821f16e8-2704-4e42-8fb6-b2b503fc8749)

-## Creating a folder where the repository will be cloned into, by with the following command
+## Creating a folder where the repository will be cloned into,  with the following command

 mkdir "folder name"
+mkdie "Assignment5"

 ### Clone the respository into your local machine; git clone "URL~your reposiroty"